-Dulytek 2" x 5" Rosin Filter Bags - All Micron Sizes (20 pack)
+Dulytek 2" x 5" Rosin Filter Bags - Various Micron Sizes Available (20 pack)

 Dulytek Rosin Press Filter Bags are designed for creating rosin extractions and concentrates from dry sift and pollen-like plant products.
 These reusable filter bags are made from the highest quality, FDA-approved food-grade and dye free nylon thread available.
 These rosin filter bags are resistant to boiling and solvents and its tight nylon stitching means that your bags will never break or blow out during pressing.
 Three mesh sizes are available for these bags: 25, 100, and 160 micron.
 Each package contains 20 bags and one flexible packing card making it easy for you to fill them up with pressing material.